emacdona/onlispBookClub/projects/blog/_posts/2026-07-03-nix-overview.md

 ## NixOS Terms and Definitions[^usebeforedefining]

-Now that we have source code for a program and a library that it depends on, we can proceed to see how we can use The Nix Package Manager to build and install it.
+Now that we have source code for a program and a library that it depends on, we can proceed to see how we can use the Nix Package Manager to build and install it.
 But before we do that, we'll need to define some terms.

 These definitions reflect my current mental model of how NixOS works.
 I won't claim they are "correct".
 One of my problems with the NixOS ecosystem is that it's sometimes very hard to pin down what a given word means in a given context.
 These definitions are my attempt to at least capture my understanding.